gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Select internal services are made available to configuration rules (i.e. remove `ServiceRegistry` from model space)
 - Make `buildDir` available in model space
 - Remove `ExtensionContainer` from model space
+- Semantics of model element removal are not well defined

 ## Testing